geetujindal7/Expense-Details/README.md

 In the project directory, you can run:

-You can run the app: https://expense-details.netlify.app/
+Check the live project: https://expense-details.netlify.app/